Brimstone (missile): Export sales

+In June 2024, it was reported that Germany had decided to purchase 3,266 Brimstone 3 missiles for its Eurofighter Typhoon aircraft.

+Russo-Ukrainian War

 In April 2022, the UK Ministry of Defence supplied Brimstones to the Ukrainian Armed Forces for use as a surface-launched ground-attack system to strike Russian ground forces.
 By 12 May 2022, training on a surface-launch system was happening in Ukraine.
 On 17 May 2022, it was claimed that ground-launched Brimstone missiles had destroyed two Russian targets.
 It is claimed that these two targets are Russian tanks, operating behind their lines, and the missiles were fired by Ukrainian soldiers.
 If correct, it would be the first time a surface-launched Brimstone missile has destroyed a target.